SoPra-FS25-Group-15/sopra-fs25-group-15-server/README.md

 - Enhanced Reliability: Improve server stability and performance for handling increased player load.
 - More Action Cards: Add more action cards for a more diverse game experience.
+- Add a rank mode where palyers are automatically assigned their opponent to play the ranking game.
+- Add store with some additional goods or enhancements a player can buy based on the rank and earned XPs.
+- Add more exhaustive statistics for each player.

 ### Authors